 The product is named Scratchy.

-The students looked for a convenient, easy to use, safe, portable and durable solution that would protect the lenses from scratches and wipe the lens' corners.
+The students looked for a convenient, easy to use, safe, portable, and durable solution that would protect the lenses from scratches and wipe the lens' corners.

-The staff of the "Yitzhak Navon" school in Shoham
+The Staff of the Yitzhak Navon School in Shoham

-The staff of the "Yitzhak Navon" school in Shoham participates in an institutional training course on education for entrepreneurship in the school, led by Galit Zamler.
+The staff of the Yitzhak Navon School participated in an institutional training course on the subject of education for entrepreneurship in the school, led by Galit Zamler.

 - Alerting of a mobile phone if it is being used before crossing a crosswalk.

-- Cleaning the classroom using robots.
+- Cleaning the classroom by using robots.

 - An app that allows parents to protect their kids on social media.

-- Giving lectures online by the teachers and watching it through smart phones.
+- Giving lectures online by the teachers and watching it through smartphones.